SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Introduction

-The use of rank structured matrix algebra to accelerate sparse direct solvers is inspired by prior work including \cite{amestoy2017complexity,2018_chavez_accelerated,2016_ghysels_randomized_multifrontal,2009_xia_superfast,gillman2014direct,2017_pichon_sparse}.
 A key feature of SlabLU is that unlike prior work, the rank structures that we exploit are \textit{exact}, relying only on the sparsity pattern of the original coefficient matrix (cf.~Section \ref{sec:rank_reduced}).
-Importantly, these rank-deficiencies are present in both the non-oscillatory and oscillatory regimes.
 This makes the randomized compression particularly efficient, achieving very high computational efficiency with no loss of accuracy beyond floating point errors.
 Another novelty is the usage of a recently developed black box randomized algorithm for compressing rank structured matrices \cite{levitt2022linear} (which in turn draws on insights from \cite{2011_lin_lu_ying,2016_martinsson_hudson2,2011_martinsson_randomhudson}) when eliminating the interior nodes in each slab.
-The use of black-box randomized algorithms makes the solver relatively simple to implement, and easier to port between different local discretization.

-SlabLU is also related to Schur complement methods, which are two-level methods based on a non-overlapping domain decomposition with implicit treatment of the interface conditions.
-The interior of each subdomain is factorized in parallel; the reduced coefficient matrix $\mtx T$ is typically not formed but instead applied matrix-free in an iterative method \cite{carvalho2001algebraic,saad1999distributed}.
-These methods have similar advantages as SlabLU in that they are easy to parallelize.
-They implicitly solve a reduced system that is better conditioned than the original system, but is often difficult to precondition for oscillatory problems.
+Importantly, the rank-deficiencies used for thin subdomains in SlabLU are present in both the non-oscillatory and oscillatory regimes.
+Similar observations are used to develop efficient solvers for integral equation discretizations on elongated domains \cite{1996_mich_elongated,2007_martinsson_elongated}.
+In the general case, the interaction rank grows algebraically with the wavenumber \cite{engquist2018approximate}, making the efficient use of $\mathcal H$ and $\mathcal H^2$ matrix techniques challenging, though it has been observed to work well in some situations \cite{banjai2008hierarchical,betcke2017computationally,2011_xia_dehoop}.
+For the purposes of this work which focuses on 2D domains, we only use $\mathcal H^2$-matrix compression to form the reduced system $\mtx T$ efficiently, then use highly efficient dense linear algebra routines to factorize the reduced system, an approach which we demonstrate to be effective in the numerical results section.